NEUBIAS/training-resources/workshops/image-ethics-and-data-integrity.md

 What can you do to show images with a high dynamic range (multiple answers)?

-1. Adjust the LUT such that the scientifically relevant information can be seen.
+1. Adjust the LUT such that only the scientifically relevant information can be seen.
-2. Adjust the LUT such that the scientifically relevant information can be seen,
+2. Adjust the LUT such that only the scientifically relevant information can be seen
 	* and state that the LUT has been adjusted in the figure legend
 	* and show the same image with other LUT settings in the supplemental material.
 3. Try to find a LUT that shows all data.